 Sébastien Philibert joined Château de Calavon and the Jas des Papes estate in 2016.
-Born into a family of winegrowers, in the 5th generation, his career path has taken him from the Drôme Provençale to the vineyards of Cahors, passing through the Charentes-Maritimes.
-So Provence is a bit like a return to the roots.
-The terroirs of the Rhone Valley are familiar to him, those of the Aix hills, a discovery, even if the grape varieties are close and complementary.
+Coming from a family of winegrowers, in the 5th generation, his career has taken him from the Drôme Provençale to the vineyards of Cahors, via the Charentes-Maritimes.
+So Provence is a bit like going back to the roots.
+The terroirs of the Rhone Valley are familiar, those of the hillsides of Aix, a discovery, even if the grape varieties are close and complementary.

-For Sébastien, the arrival in Calavon and Jas des Papes is his third life as a winegrower.
-"Michel Audibert gave me the opportunity to continue, open up and deepen my knowledge.
+For Sébastien, the arrival in Calavon and the Jas des Papes is a bit like his third life as a winegrower.
+"Michel Audibert gave me the opportunity to continue, to open up and deepen my knowledge.
 We had a very strong, almost filial bond.
 It was a real transmission.
-He asked me to lead Calavon and the Jas des Papes towards excellence.
-"Very close to the land, Sébastien very quickly discovered its characteristics, assets and pitfalls to avoid.
-While he spends most of his time in the vineyard, his passion is mainly working in the cellar.
-Not to mention the olive trees he is developing in Calavon.
-"We replanted some this year, we now have 12 hectares and in the long run, we would like to produce mouth olives for our customers, and even have our own mill. »
+He asked me to lead Calavon and the Jas des Papes to excellence.
+"Very close to the terroir, Sébastien very quickly discovered its typicities, its assets and the pitfalls to be avoided.
+Although he spends most of his time in the vineyards, his passion goes above all to work in the cellar.
+Without forgetting the olive trees that he is developing in Calavon.
+"We have replanted some this year, we now have 12 ha and in time we would like to produce olives for our customers, and even have our own mill".

-Calavon is a somewhat capricious and particular terroir, with a microclimate that really needs to be taken into account.
+Calavon is a somewhat capricious, peculiar terroir, with a microclimate that really needs to be taken into account.
 Very early, the harvest lasts 6 to 7 weeks.
-"We have a wide variety of soils, ranging from deep sandy-clay soils to shallow stony hillsides.
-While this variety is very complex, it requires a lot of observation and humility.
-What is valid for one year is not necessarily valid for the next.
-And with global warming, we have to manage each plot by plot, whether it is tillage, treatments or irrigation. »
+"We have a wide variety of terroirs, ranging from deep sandy-clay soils to shallow stony hillsides.
+While this variety offers great complexity, it requires a great deal of observation and humility.
+What is valid in one year is not necessarily valid in the next.
+And with global warming, we're being forced to manage plot by plot, whether it's tillage, treatments or irrigation. "

-Another particularity is that the vineyard has 11 hectares of Carignan, which the Audibert family has always lovingly preserved.
+Another particularity, the vineyard has 11 hectares of Carignan that the Audibert family has always kept lovingly.
 "It is a grape variety that has been denigrated but that I like very much.
 I've been working on it for a long time.
 Today, we have sensational results.
 After the craze for Syrah and Grenache, we realize that it is a grape variety that has its place because it is early, and we can harvest it ripe.
-That counts for years to come, with global warming. »
+It counts for years to come, with global warming. "

 "Châteauneuf is a terroir that I know quite well.
-It's a bit of a return to basics for me, I had vines on hillsides and plateaus with a lot of pebbles, so I know the complexity of working on this type of soil.
-On a 1/2 hectare plot, there are three, four or even five different terroirs, which implies a great organization for the harvest.
+It's a bit like going back to my roots for me, I had vines on hillsides and plateaus with a lot of pebbles, so I know the complexity of the work on this type of soil.
+On a plot of 1/2 hectare, we can find three, four or even five different terroirs, which implies a great organization for the harvest.
 But we realize that once in the vat, we find what we tasted on the vine.
 The terroir of Châteauneuf is really very expressive and there is a very deep, historical link between the terroir and the finished product.
-The deep soils produce sweet, silky wines that will not be found in the south.
-Afterwards I also discover the whims of the appellation.
-But I am fortunate to have someone on site who makes wine and supports me well. »
+The deep soils produce wines that are easy to drink and silky, which you won't find in the south.
+Then I also discover the whims of the appellation.
+But I'm lucky to have someone on site who vinifies and supports me well. »

-This very beautiful terroir, to the east of the appellation, offers wines on the fruit, structured, with very fine tannins, and beautiful elegance after a passage on wood.
-And even if the team still considers itself in search, we can already guess behind the first vintages the true promising identity of the wines of Jas des Papes.
+This very beautiful terroir, to the east of the appellation, offers wines that are fruity, structured, with very fine tannins, and a beautiful elegance after a passage over wood.
+And even if the team still considers itself to be in research, one can already guess behind the first vintages the true promising identity of the wines of Jas des Papes.